Is Bali Safe for Travelers?

 However, if you are carrying a bag (or any other personal belongings), and they have easy access to it, it is very likely that someone will snatch it from you as well.

 Do not underestimate their ability, and the frequency in which this happens!
-Please, no matter what, always have your phone, bag or any valuables out of reach.
+Please, no matter what, always have your phone, bag, or any valuables out of reach.

 Pickpockets

-Take care of your personal items at all times, not just while driving!
 There also tends to be a lot of pickpockets, specially in restaurants and bars that are very crowded.

 This is another unfortunate lesson I had to learn the tough way, after someone took my wallet out of my bag on a night out at The Lawn.

 Another big no-no here is carrying large amounts of cash with you; even keeping them at your villa rental or hotel is not a good idea.
-Instead, try paying as much as you can with credit cards and withdrawing small amounts at a time.

 It is worth mentioning that there is a lot of helmet stealing as well.
 So, if you are driving a bike, be mindful of your helmet when parking in public spaces.